 In particular, it has a fantastic collection of the impressionists and post-impressionists.
 The Collection includes paintings, drawings and sculptures of famous artists such as Renoir, Monet, Van Gogh, Degas and Cezanne from the 19th century.
-Also collections from the major artists of the 20th century such as Bonnard, Picasso, Braque, Dufy, Laurens, Léger, Klee, Bissière, De Staël and Dubuffet… Press here for details of times and location.
+It also showcases paintings of major 20th century artists such as Bonnard, Picasso, Braque, Dufy, Laurens, Léger, Klee, Bissière, De Staël and Dubuffet.

 The Bibemus Quarries

 It is a beautiful place to visit even if you are not a fan of Paul Cezanne.
-The incredible orange ochre rocks and soil are a magnificent natural wonder not to be missed.
-Take note that the trail is a little rough so only suitable if you have no mobility issues.
+The incredible orange ochre rocks are magnificent natural wonders and it should not be missed.
+Take note that the trail is a little rough and only suitable if you have no mobility issues.

-The quarry can only be visited with a guide, but it is worth doing as the guide will tell you the exact locations of Cezanne’s most famous paintings in this quarry.
+The quarry can only be visited with a guide, but it is worth doing the tour.
+The guide will tell you the exact locations of Cezanne’s most famous paintings.
 The tour in the quarry takes around one hour.
 To book a tour, press here.

 Another way to see these fabulous sites, is to book a two hour walking tour with the Aix Tourist Information.
 It only costs 10 euros per person.
 Press here for more details